vclyde/ProjectCaterinati/README.md

-# Collected works, biographies, prayers and devotions of St. Catherine of Siena
+# A collection of St. Catherine of Siena's biographies, works, prayers and devotions.